sondregronas/mkdocs-footermatter/README.md

 A plug-in to extract `authors`, `created` and `updated` data from the YAML fronmatter to be rendered in a footer template.

+This solves a problem I had when batch renaming every file inside a GitHub action which would overwrite the aforementioned logs.
+(Renaming `%20` to `-`)

 ![img.png](img.png)

 Inspired by [git-revision-date-localized](https://github.com/timvink/mkdocs-git-revision-date-localized-plugin) and [mkdocs-git-committers-plugin](https://github.com/ojacques/mkdocs-git-committers-plugin-2), without the need of using git logs.

-This solves a problem I had when batch renaming every file inside a GitHub action which would overwrite the aforementioned logs.
-(Renaming `%20` to `-`)

-Can be used in conjunction with the Obsidian plug-in [update-time-on-edit-obsidian](https://github.com/beaussan/update-time-on-edit-obsidian)
+## Setup
+Install the plugin using pip:

-For now it is installed using `pip install git+https://github.com/sondregronas/mkdocs-footermatter@main`, might move it to PyPI later.
+`pip install git+https://github.com/sondregronas/mkdocs-footermatter@main` (Note: might move the plugin to PyPI later.)

-## Usage
+Activate the plugin in `mkdocs.yml`:

 ```yaml
 plugins:
   - search